UbaidillahGit/kanban_board/README.md

 # Kanban Board

-A tracking app for tasks.
-where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").
+A tracking app for tasks where users can create, edit, and move tasks between different columns (e.g. "To Do", "In Progress", "Done").

 # Authentication
-Our app will use Google SignIn authentication method, no need to register manually
+Our app will use Google SignIn Authentication method, no need to register manually.

 # Database
-We're using Firebase firestore to record the data in real-time, so the task changes between board can synchonize immedieately
+We're using Firebase firestore to record the data in real-time, so the task changes between board can synchronize immedieately.

 # Architeture
-As most crucial part of the app development the DDD (Domain-Driven Design) is chosen to shape our app, which is will have four layer as follows
+As most crucial part of the app development the DDD (Domain-Driven Design) is chosen to shape our app because it's clear definition on each layer, which is will have four layer as follows
 - "Presentation"
     which is handle all of the widgets and state of the Widget's.
     As the output of the "Business Logic" this layer will directly associated with Application layer